 It’s a new season and with a new season I have a new job.
-I will be self-employed and if I play the cards right, will be able to create a decent income.
+I will be self-employed and if I play the cards right, will be able to create an income.
 With that said I have felt many warnings of the Lord.
 Honestly I haven’t had the direction of whether these warnings are to stop or to go.
 So in this I’ve been more sensitive to the Scripture that talk about money.

 It can ruin us more easily than it can make us.
 And so with that we need the wisdom of God.

 Dangers Regarding Money

 - Love of money is the root of all kinds of evil (1 Tim 6:10).
 Money is not bad or good, it’s our relationship to it.
 See here it says “the love” of money and not money itself.
 But even in that our relationship with money can be very deceitful.
 Mostly in that we deceive ourselves.